 For example, I created a simple ice lolly design that I then wanted to repeat across the whole canvas.
 Using a combination of Symbols and Power Duplicate seemed a perfect choice.

-To create the initial Symbol from which to build the pattern I selected the ice lolly design and then clicked Create in the Symbols Studio (with Sync turned on).
+To create the initial symbol from which to build the pattern, I selected the ice lolly design and then clicked Create in the Symbols Panel (with Sync turned on).

-Here’s the original smaller square pattern I designed before I converted it into a Symbol and duplicated it numerous times around my design.
+On the left, you can see the original smaller square pattern I designed before I converted it into a symbol and duplicated it numerous times around my design.

-For more information on creating repeat patterns for textiles, check out this article by pattern designer Weronika Salach: How to achieve perfect repeat patterns every time in Affinity Designer.
+For more information on creating seamless repeat patterns for textiles, check out this article by pattern designer Weronika Salach: How to achieve perfect repeat patterns every time in Affinity Designer.